polterguy/hypereval/help-files/Hypereval/01 - Introduction.md

 * Easily Create, Read, Update and Delete (CRUD) your snippets
 * Evaluate Hyperlambda in _"immediate mode"_
 * View output or result of evaluation
-* Download your snippets, either individually or all of them combined in a _"backup zip file"_
+* Download your snippets, either individually, or all of them combined in a _"backup zip file"_
 * Easily upload one or more snippets, either as individual Hyperlambda files, or contained in a backup zip file
 * Easily create _"web pages"_, which are snippets, having their own unique (and search engine friendly) URLs

-**Notice** - Hypereval is _not installed by the main Phosphorus Five installation file_.
-If you want to use Hypereval, you'll need to [install it explicitly through the Bazar](/bazar?app=hypereval).
-Hypereval also depends upon MySQL.
-So you'll need access to some MySQL database to use it.
-You might also have to edit your _"web.config"_ file, to make sure your MySQL connection string is correctly pointing to your database server.

 ### Keyboard shortcuts